-Clare Woods’ recent paintings are essentially concerned with sculpting an image in paint, and expressing the strangeness of an object.
-Originally trained as a sculptor, much of Woods work is an exploration of physical form.
-This understanding of sculptural language and a preoccupation with forms in space, which she now translates into two-dimensional images, underpins her pictorial practice.
+The paintings of Clare Woods (b.
+1972, Southampton, UK) are essentially concerned with sculpting an image in paint, and expressing the strangeness of an object.
+Originally trained as a sculptor, much of Woods’ work is an exploration of physical form.
+This understanding of sculptural language and a preoccupation with forms in space, translated into two-dimensional images, underpins her pictorial practice.

-Much of Wood’s recent work is concerned with fragility, vulnerability, mortality and disability; the fragile border between sickness and health, cruelty and humanity, and ultimately life and death.
+Much of Wood’s recent work is concerned with fragility, vulnerability, mortality and disability; the delicate border that exists between sickness and health, cruelty and humanity, and ultimately life and death.
 Perhaps this explains why bodies come to mind even when the images are not directly about them.
-Despite the varying degrees of brightly coloured abstraction and compositional distortions, Wood’s anthropomorphic studies bring to mind heads, limbs and torsos.
-It is like seeing the body through a distorted lens, defamiliarizing and estranging it.
+Despite the varying degrees of brightly coloured abstraction and compositional distortions, Woods’ anthropomorphic studies bring to mind heads, limbs and torsos.
+It is like seeing the body through a distorted lens, defamiliarising and estranging it.

 Simon Lee Gallery is proud to present, for the first time in Asia, an exhibition of new works by London-based artist Clare Woods.
 For over 15 years Woods’ painting practice has been an exploration of physical form through the materiality of paint.
 Originally trained as a sculptor, Woods established her reputation with large-scale landscape paintings rendered in enamel on aluminium.
 Based on photographic source images, her immersive paintings of diverse scale have more recently moved into figurative works rendered in rich hues of oil paint.
 With an acute understanding of sculptural language, Woods’ interpretations shift between figuration and abstraction imbuing this central tension with volume, weight and interior mystery.